 Sure, it’s not the big leagues.
 For families, though, it’s a lot cheaper and often more fun.
 You and the kids can get closer to the action at these more intimate parks and the home teams tend to emphasize entertaining the fans more than just making a buck.

-Brooklyn Cyclones — The Single A affiliate of the Mets offer a Family Sunday package that includes admission, food and goodies for the kids.
+Brooklyn Cyclones — The Single A affiliate of the Mets now offers the Puzzle Piece Funhouse, “a sensory safe space, designed specifically to accommodate children with Autism Spectrum Disorder, as well as their families,” according to their website.
+You must apply online to use this space.
 Check the promotion schedule for fireworks nights and the chance to run the bases after a game but don’t delay — tickets tend to sellout quickly for this cool park that has views of both the Atlantic Ocean and neighboring Coney Island.

 Staten Island Yankees — Definitely a more kid- and family-friendly baseball option than their parent club, this Class A affiliate of the Yankees offers a kid’s club and a play area.
 The ballpark is a short walk from the Staten Island Ferry terminal, and it offers great views of the harbor (Statue of Liberty included) and easy access to the players (read our review here).

 If you live outside the five boroughs or feel like adventuring out of NYC, you have several family-friendly baseball options less than two hours away from downtown Manhattan.
 The level of play may be a step or three down from the Majors, but your kids will have just as much — if not more fun — at a fraction of the cost.